Songket: Songket Minangkabau

-The motif of Kaluak Paku (the curve of a young fern shoot) means "Before correcting others, we should look inside ourselves first".
-While the Ilalang Rabah motif (falling down) means "Vigilance, prudence and accuracy of a leader are the main things".
+The motif of Kaluak Paku (the curve of a young fern shoot) means "Before correcting others, we should look inside ourselves first", while the Ilalang Rabah motif (falling down) means "Vigilance, prudence and accuracy of a leader are the main things".

-The most popular and sacred motif for the Minangkabau community is the Pucuk Rebung motif or in the local language called Pucuak Rabuang symbolizing a useful life throughout.
-It all appears in the evolution of bamboo shoots (Bambu muda) to aging which reflects the process of human life towards a useful person.
+The most popular and sacred motif for the Minangkabau community is the Pucuk Rebung motif or in the local language called Pucuak Rabuang, symbolizing a useful life throughout.
+It appears through the evolution of bamboo shoots (Bambu muda) to maturity, which reflects the human life progressing toward usefulness.